harmdwtuks/COS730/README.md

 <h3>Introcucing myself</h3>

 Hi, I am Harm de Wet (u20798441) a part-time Hons.
 Computer Science student at the University of Pretoria.
-I am furthuring my studies to acieve my goal of being a data scientist and software engineer knowing multiple sides of the industry with the hopes to own my own Software Developmemt House.
+I am furthuring my studies to acieve my goal of being a data scientist and software engineer knowing multiple sides of the industry with the hopes to own my own Software Development House.

 I currently work as a senior developer for a digital forensics and analytics company working on the core products of the company.
 I am given a lot of free roam at the compay to advance the systems in any sensible manner I deem fit.